Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

 How to Cut Shrinky Dinks with Cricut via @PagingSupermom

-To make a “Sugar Baby Sugar” charm then you’ll need to make a rectangle border for it so the Cricut won’t try to cut out each letter.
+If you want to make a “Sugar Baby Sugar” charm, then you’ll need to add a rectangle border around the letters so the Cricut machine won’t try to cut out each individual letter.
 This is easy to do in Cricut’s Design Space.
 After importing the SVG file, go to left bar and select the “Shapes” button then click on “Square” (No. 1).
 Drag a rectangle around the “Sugar Baby Sugar” graphic.
 Next right click on the rectangle and select “Move to Back” (No. 2).

 How to Cut Shrinky Dinks with Cricut via @PagingSupermom